JBouwer/boost-quickbook-support/README.md

-# Boost Quickbook Extension
+# Boost Quickbook Support Extension

 From the [Boost.Quickbook](http://www.boost.org/doc/html/quickbook.html) website:
 > QuickBook is a WikiWiki style documentation tool geared towards C++ documentation using simple rules and markup for simple formatting tasks.

-This VSCode extension provide some simple language support to ease the task of authoring quickbook (source)files.
+This [Visual Studio Code](https://code.visualstudio.com/) extension provide some simple language support to ease the task of authoring [Boost.Quickbook](http://www.boost.org/doc/html/quickbook.html)(source) files.

 It is *not* endorsed, published, approved or peer-reviewed by the [Boost](https://boost.org) community, or anybody represented by the community.
 I have simply written it for myself to use - and put it out in the ether in case somebody else may find it useful too.

 It is called "Boost Quickbook Support" because *Quickbook* is a [Boost](https://boost.org)-published language/tool, and when I google "Quickbook" on its own, the search engine assumes I mean accounting software.

+- The GitHub repository lives here: [github.com/JBouwer/boost-quickbook-support](https://github.com/JBouwer/boost-quickbook-support)

 ## Features